 Yes, your Mac has built–in menu bar search capabilities, and in fact, I was a devout user of this feature myself for a long time.
 While quite serviceable right out of the box, I started to feel there’s a lot to be desired with the way it currently works: No fuzzy searching; it also searches through an app’s “help book” which slows things down; it doesn’t remember your recently selected menu items, and it offers no control over excluding or including specific menu items from search results.
 All of these, and more, persuaded me to start building Finbar.

 Finbar is designed to do one thing, and do it well.
 Built exclusively with native Apple technologies, it’ll retrieve your desired menu item in no time.
 And when not in use, it awaits patiently in its own little spot in the menu bar, taking virtually no resources.

 Find the menu item you were looking for faster and with minimal typing, all while eschewing tiresome memorization of its title.

 Finbar remembers every menu item you’ve selected, gradually accumulating a list of your favorite menu items.
 This list stays relevant across launches, and even when menu items have a dynamic, varying title.

 Create incredibly intricate rules using the Mac’s tried and true rule editing interface, and never see an irrelevant menu item again.

-Navigate through the most complex of menu bar hierarchies with just a few keystrokes: Finbar turns every menu bar into a browsable outline, just like the Finder does for your file system.
-And selecting menu items containing other items will scope the search just to those nested items.
+Traverse through the most complex menu bar hierarchies with just a few keystrokes: Finbar turns every menu bar into a browsable outline, just like the Finder does for your file system.
+Plus, selecting menu items containing other items will narrow down the results just to the nested items.

 Extend with Custom Scripts